espressif/esp-hosted/docs/Linux_based_host/UART_setup.md

 | RTS | 11 | IO23 | CTS |
 | Ground | 39 | GND | Ground |

-Power ESP32 module and Raspberry Pi separately with a power supply that provide sufficient power.
-ESP32 module can be powered through PC using micro-USB cable.
+Power ESP32 board and Raspberry Pi separately with a power supply that provide sufficient power.
+ESP32 board can be powered through PC using micro-USB cable.

 ### Software setup
 By default, the UART pins on Raspberry-Pi are in disabled state.
 In order to enable UART and setup it for bluetooth connection, follow below steps.